BrendaHub/monkov/README.md

 ### Server

-The server of this blog system, built with koajs 2.0\.
-The database is mongodb.
-Login module used jwt
+The server of this blog system, built with koa 2.0 and mongoose.

+The login module use `jwt`

 #### Tech Stack